Staking

 An overview

-Staking is a process by which holders of cryptocurrencies lock their coins or tokens in a wallet to support the security and performance of a blockchain network.
+Staking is a process in which cryptocurrency holders lock their coins or tokens in a wallet to support the security and performance of a blockchain network.
 In return, they receive rewards in the form of additional cryptocurrencies.
 Staking is particularly popular with cryptocurrencies that use Proof-of-Stake (PoS) or related consensus mechanisms.
-Below you can find out more about what staking is, what different types there are and how it is treated for tax purposes in Germany.
+In the following, you can find out more about what staking is, what different types there are and how it is treated for tax purposes in Germany.

 What is staking?

 Staking is a consensus mechanism used to secure and validate transactions on a blockchain.
-In contrast to mining, which is often energy-intensive, staking relies on user participation by "locking" a certain amount of coins.
-These coins are referred to as "stakes" and serve as a guarantee that the participants are acting honestly.
-In return for locking their coins, users receive rewards in the form of additional cryptocurrencies.
+In contrast to mining, which is often energy-intensive, staking involves users by “locking” a specific amount of coins.
+These coins are known as “stake” and serve as security that participants act honestly.
+In return for blocking their coins, users receive rewards in the form of additional cryptocurrencies.

 Staking contributes to the security and decentralization of the blockchain network